Piles (Haemorrhoids)

 For first- or second-degree piles, symptoms can be relieved by reducing straining during bowel movement.
 This could mean taking more fluids or laxatives.
 Oral medication or suppositories may be given by your piles surgeon to relieve the symptoms.

-If this does not help, further treatment may be required for your piles.
-This includes the following piles surgery procedures:
+If this does not help, further treatment may be required.
+This includes the following procedures:

 • LigationThe rubber band treatment